 If you are looking for a church to call home, or just interested in visiting, we welcome you.

-Due to Covid-19 we are currently we are worshiping outside at 9:00 am and all extra ministry programs have been temporarily suspended.
+Due to Covid-19 we are currently we are worshiping on Sunday outside at 9:00 am, inside at 11:00 am, and are having Christian Education at 4:00 pm outside for all ages.

 Worship has traditionally been at 11:00 am.
 Union's worship style is family/traditional.
 But the service is informal.
 We invite you to come as you are.